Spring Breakin' (2022): Storylines

-On the April 12 episode of NXT, Natalya made her return to NXT to seemingly wish a good future for Cora Jade, only to tell her that the future was bleak.
+On the April 12 episode of NXT, SmackDown's Natalya made her return to NXT to seemingly wish a good future for Cora Jade, only to tell her that the future was bleak.
 She then placed Jade in the sharpshooter and stood tall.
-On the April 26 episode, after Nikkita Lyons defeated Lash Legend, Natalya and Legend attacked Lyons until Jade made the save.
+The following week, after Natalya's match, Natalya confronted Nikkita Lyons, who had her own rivalry with Lash Legend, stating that after Lyons' match against Legend, Natalya would place her in the Sharpshooter.
+On the April 26 episode, after Lyons defeated Legend, Natalya and Legend attacked Lyons until Jade made the save.
 Later that night, a tag team match pitting Lyons and Jade against Natalya and Legend was scheduled for Spring Breakin'.

 On the April 12 episode of NXT, The Creed Brothers (Brutus Creed and Julius Creed) eliminated three teams, but were the last team eliminated in a gauntlet match for the vacant NXT Tag Team Championship.
-On the April 26 episode, Roderick Strong hyped The Creed Brothers to reverse their fortunes and booked them in a match against SmackDown's The Viking Raiders (Erik and Ivar) at Spring Breakin'.
+Two weeks later, Roderick Strong hyped The Creed Brothers to reverse their fortunes and booked them in a match against SmackDown's The Viking Raiders (Erik and Ivar) at Spring Breakin'.

-On the April 26 episode of NXT, Nathan Frazer was scheduled to face Guru Raaj in the former's debut match, only for Grayson Waller to attack Raaj.
+On the April 26 episode of NXT, Nathan Frazer was scheduled to face Guru Raaj in the former's debut match on NXT, only for Grayson Waller to attack Raaj.
 Waller then mocked Frazer before turning his attention to the Chase University students in attendance.
 Frazer then laid out Waller, with Chase U member Andre Chase calling it a "teachable moment".
 Later that night, Frazer was scheduled to face Waller at Spring Breakin'.

 On the April 19 episode of NXT, two hooded men cost Santos Escobar a win.
 The following week, the men fought with Legado Del Fantasma (Joaquin Wilde and Cruz Del Toro) during Tony D'Angelo's match, allowing Escobar to attack D'Angelo on the outside of the ring, causing him to lose his match.
 Later that night, the hooded men were revealed to be Channing "Stacks" Lorenzo and Troy "Two Dimes" Donovan.
 Also, it was announced that D'Angelo and Escobar would have a sit-down meeting at Spring Breakin'.